drcoccodrillus/docker-cups-filters/README.md

 A dockerized version of CUPS Filters with a set of API for managing printers and print jobs

+## Project description

+This project was born to address a scenario where there are:

+- one server running `cups` that manages printer queues
+- one server running `foomatic-rip` that manages the rendering phase

+If you need to setup a similar environment, you should also consider to run the `cups` container https://github.com/drcoccodrillus/docker-cups

 ***

 ## How to use it

 This dockerized version of CUPS Filters aims to be a good solution for those scenarios where is needed a server side rendering and a client side printing.
-This docker container does its work in combo with this: https://hub.docker.com/r/drcoccodrillus/cups
+This docker container does its work in combo with this: https://github.com/drcoccodrillus/docker-cups

-### Scenario

-This is the typical scenario where using this image could help you out.

-There is an application server which needs to process the rendering phase server side.
-Application server ---> Cups Server

 ### Clone the repository